ade/Cubematic/README.md

 - Connected gateway blocks are removed
 - The compass drops that tracked the portal's destination
 - This compass can be used again to create another linked portal

+### Limitations
+- Interdimensional travel is not supported
+- Moving/destroying the lodestone does not affect the portal once created